Reconstructing the velocity field beyond the local universe: Results

-All the results presented so far have used the power spectrum $P(k)$ prior term and the {\deltav} prior term in combination.
+The results presented in the previous section use the power spectrum $P(k)$ prior term and the $V_\delta$ prior term in combination.
 In this section we examine how each prior is affecting the reconstruction process individually.
-In Figure~\ref{fig:priors_rec} we show four scenarios of possible reconstruction processes for one of the MC realisations at $0.163 < z \le 0.169$.
+In Figure~\ref{fig:priors_rec} we show four scenarios of possible reconstruction processes within $ 0.101<z\le0.107$.
 In all cases we show the [{\vrecf},{\vtrue}] distributions with their respective correlation coefficient values $r$ and the slope of their respective slopes $a$.
-Firstly, we test the reconstruction method where no priors are activated as shown in the first panel (left hand side) of the figure.
-This essentially serves as a null test, where we are essentially fitting to the {\it observed} velocity data which is a convolution of the true velocity information and the lognormal noise derived from the simulated observed distances.
-As expected, the plot shows a very noisy reconstruction with a correlation of $r=0.079^{+0.121}_{-0.123}$ and a very broad distribution with velocities in excess of $\sim$3000 {\kms} at the tails.
+Firstly, we test the reconstruction method where no priors are applied as shown in the first panel (left hand side) of the figure.
+This serves as a null test, where we are essentially fitting to the {\it observed} velocity data which is a convolution of the true velocity information and the lognormal noise derived from the simulated observed distances.
+As expected, the plot shows a very noisy reconstruction with a correlation of $r=0.24\pm0.11$ and a very broad distribution with velocities in excess of $\sim$3000 {\kms} at the tails.

-In the second panel we show the reconstruction where only the $P_k$ prior has been activated (with the same value for {\sigmapkv} as used previously, given in Table~\ref{tab:params}).
-What is immediately clear is a much improved tighter distribution between {\vtrue} and {\vrec} with a correlation of $r=0.420^{+0.096}_{-0.108}$.
-We also find an improved slope $a$ of the correlation, $a=0.38\pm0.05$.
+In the second panel we show the reconstruction where only the $P_k$ prior has been applied (with the same value for {\sigmapkv} as used in the previous section).
+What is immediately clear is a much improved tighter relationship between {\vtrue} and {\vrec} with a correlation of $r=0.59\pm0.08$.
+We also find an improved slope $a$ of the correlation, $a=0.44\pm0.04$.

-The third panel of Figure~\ref{fig:priors_rec} shows the effect of the {\deltav} prior which compares the {\vrec} field with {\dphi} field derived from the galaxy over density.
+The third panel of Figure~\ref{fig:priors_rec} shows the effect of the $V_\delta$ prior which compares the {\vrec} field with {\dphi} field derived from the galaxy over density.
 We adopt the same {\sigmadphi}=1000 {\kms} value as in our previous analysis.
 The motivation for choosing such a conservative error on the prior is to limit its effect on regularising the reconstruction and avoid us simply fitting the {\dphi} field.
-As we can see, the final reconstruction with the {\deltav} prior alone shows an improved but still low correlation of $r=0.391^{+0.099}_{-0.109}$ and a slope of $a=0.2\pm0.03$.
-It is clear that our choice of {\sigmadphi} allows for a mild filtering of the reconstruction, but not to the extent of dominating it, which would lead to $r\simeq 0.8$ as in Figure~\ref{fig:dphiscatter}.
+As we can see, the final reconstruction with the $V_\delta$ prior alone shows an improved but still modest correlation of $r=0.52\pm0.08$ and a slope of $a=0.23\pm0.02$.